-- 6.1.1.
-Use scales in some photographs to document relative size of specific evidence such as injuries, scars, etc. - 6.1.2.
-Remove all nonessential personnel from the scene - 6.1.3.
-Obtain an overall view of the scene upon arrival.
-Photograph scene from different angles - 6.1.4.
-Photograph specific areas of the scene when appropriate, including but not limited to: - 6.1.4.1. entry ways such as doors, windows to demonstrate their state of security or non-security, apartment number, address - 6.1.4.2. street signs - 6.1.4.3. vehicles and license plates - 6.1.4.4. contents of refrigerators, freezers and cabinets to establish decedent's eating/drinking and tobacco habits - 6.1.4.5. toilets - 6.1.4.6. medicine cabinets - 6.1.4.7. containers holding prescription medication bottles - 6.1.4.8. areas containing evidence of acute and chronic alcohol use - 6.1.4.9. weapons - 6.1.4.10. official appearing mail with the decedent's name and address clearly visible and, where possible, account numbers, esp. health insurance policy identification numbers. - 6.1.4.11. newspapers and mail left outside decedent's residence with dates clearly visible - 6.1.4.12. sleeping quarters - 6.1.4.13. heating and/or cooling appliances - 6.1.4.14. apparent suicide notes, calendars, emails, text messages, books, DVDs and videos that may aid in the certification of the cause and manner of death - 6.1.5.
-Photograph the decedent from different angles in the position found and when the body is turned over - 6.1.5.1.
-A close up photograph of the decedent's face, as it is first observed by the MLI/FI - 6.1.5.1.1.
+- 6.1.4.
+Photograph specific areas of the scene as appropriate, including but not limited to; - 6.1.4.1.
+Entryways such as doors, windows to demonstrate their state of security or non-security, apartment number, address; - 6.1.4.2.
+Street signs; - 6.1.4.3.
+Vehicles and license plates; - 6.1.4.4.
+Contents of refrigerators, freezers and cabinets to establish decedent's eating/drinking and tobacco habits; - 6.1.4.5.
+Toilets: - 6.1.4.6.
+Medicine cabinets; - 6.1.4.7.
+Containers holding prescription medication bottles; - 6.1.4.8.
+Areas containing evidence of acute and chronic alcohol use; - 6.1.4.9.
+Weapons; - 6.1.4.10.
+Official appearing mail with the decedent's name and address clearly visible and, where possible, account numbers, esp. health insurance policy identification numbers; - 6.1.4.11.
+Newspapers and mail left outside decedent's residence with dates clearly visible; - 6.1.4.12.
+Sleeping quarters; - 6.1.4.13.
+Heating and/or cooling appliances; and, - 6.1.4.14.
+Apparent suicide notes, calendars, emails, text messages, books, DVDs and videos that may aid in the certification of the cause and manner of death. - 6.1.5.
+Photograph the decedent from different angles in the position found and when the body is turned over; - 6.1.5.1.
+Photograph the decedent's face, as it is first observed by the investigator; - 6.1.5.1.1.
 A second close up photograph of the face, after wiping away secretions, etc., to use as an identification photograph, if appropriate. - 6.1.5.2.
-Photograph evidence of resuscitative efforts - 6.1.5.3.
-If necessary, take additional photographs after removal of objects/items that interfere with the photographic documentation of the decedent - 6.1.5.4.
-Photograph even if the body or other evidence has been moved - 6.1.5.5.
-Photograph the area underneath the decedent once the body is moved - 6.1.5.6.
-Hands, feet are to be photographed before and after placing in paper bags - 6.1.5.7.
-Identifying information such as government issued photo ids to aid in the identification of the decedent

-6.1.5.8.
-Photograph OCME tags, bracelets and labels placed on decedent and on the human remains pouch.

-7. Body Identification (See Section 11: Decedent Identification)
+Photograph evidence of resuscitative efforts; - 6.1.5.3.
+If necessary, take additional photographs after removal of objects/items that interfere with the photographic documentation of the decedent; - 6.1.5.4.
+Photograph even if the body or other evidence has been moved; - 6.1.5.5.
+Photograph the area underneath the decedent once the body is moved; - 6.1.5.6.
+Hands, feet are to be photographed before and after placing in paper bags; - 6.1.5.7.
+Identifying information such as government issued photo ids to aid in the identification of the decedent; and, - 6.1.5.8.
+Photograph OCME tags, bracelets and labels placed on decedent and on the human remains pouch. - 7.
+Body Identification (See Section 11: Decedent Identification) - 7.1.
+If unable to accurately verify decedent's identity, the body MUST be transported to the medical examiner's office for identity confirmation. - 7.1.1.
+If unidentifiable, attempt to obtain information regarding dentist or medical